Accidentally Racist? Let’s Be Done With the Confederate Flag in Country Music

 Of course, it's unfair and inaccurate to suggest that country music is or has historically been the music of ignorant racists.
 Though the genre has certainly traditionally been dominated by white performers who are playing for a mostly white audience, legendary performers like Johnny Cash, Willie Nelson and Kris Kristofferson all built iconic careers while openly supporting more liberal social agendas.
 Tom T. Hall lampooned racism in a 1973 song titled "The Man Who Hated Freckles," and Bobby Braddock called for sweeping social change in the south in his song, "I Believe the South Is Gonna Rise Again," recorded by Tanya Tucker in 1975.

 In fact, with the exception of a very small number of passing lyrical references, most country music acts have long since dissociated with the Confederate flag.
 In an interview as far back as 2002, Charlie Daniels explained his changing views on the symbol.
 "I don’t have anything against the Confederate flag.
 Which, I mean, to me, it just designates a part of the country, but some people do," he told Speaking Freely.
 "It means something else to parts of our society, so I don’t keep a Confederate flag around.
 I don’t use ‘em on stage or anything ...
 We did, but it never meant anything to me except the part of the country I was from.
 I never mean it for, you know, to — I’m not a prejudiced person ... as soon as it started — offended somebody, I just got rid of it, you know?"
-(Daniels shared his views on removing the Confederate flag in a new posting to his website on Thursday, June 26).

 In fact, with the exception of a very small number of passing lyrical references, most country music acts have long since dissociated with the Confederate flag.